hanrattyjen/CV/README.md

 I began my coding journey almost accidentally.
 I did some maths courses online and this led me to some coding courses.
 It was only after messing around with code for a few months, talking to people and attending meet-ups that I realised that this was something I wanted to do full-time.

-I am currently enrolled in the Makers Academy Remote course, 90% at level complete of re-skilling myself completely.

 I am involved with [Django Girls Belfast](https://djangogirls.org/belfast/), who provide one-day workshops to women who want to learn to build their own web apps using Python and Django.
 There is an incredible demand for this workshop - it's amazing!

 #### What I am